Stormbase/django-otp-webauthn/docs/getting_started/quickstart.rst

 Update login template for passwordless authentication
 -----------------------------------------------------

-Now modify your login template to enable passkey-based login:
+Now modify your login template to turn on passkey-based login:

 .. code-block:: html